corneliuswill/task-planner-ui/README.md

-# Task Planner App Demo
+# Task Planner App

-Task Planner Demo App created for training, and conveying best practices in frontend application development using the React UI Library.
+Task Planner App created for training, and demonstrating concepts and best practices in frontend application development using the React UI Library.

 ## Technical Details